The Interpreter (2005 film): Production

 The Interpreter was shot almost entirely in New York City.
 The opening sequence was shot in Mozambique with a support crew made up largely of South African nationals.
-The name Matobo is that of a national park, Matobo National Park (Matopos) in Matabeleland Zimbabwe.
+The name Matobo is that of a national park, Matobo National Park (Matopos) in Matabeleland, Zimbabwe.

 Filming in UN buildings

 Parts of The Interpreter were filmed inside the UN General Assembly and Security Council chambers.
-It was the first film to shoot at the location after the UN gave formal permission to the movie's producers in March 2004.
+It was the first film to shoot at the location, with the movie's producers receiving formal permission from the UN in March 2004.

 The producers earlier approached the UN about filming there before, but their initial request was turned down.
 The production would have relocated to Toronto with a constructed set; however, this would have substantially increased costs, and so Sydney Pollack approached then-Secretary-General Kofi Annan directly, and personally negotiated permission to film inside the United Nations.
-Annan commented on The Interpreter that "the intention was really to do something dignified, something that is honest and reflects the work that this Organization does.
-And it is with that spirit that the producers and the directors approached their work, and I hope you will all agree they have done that."
+Annan, commenting about the permission for The Interpreter, said that:

 The first scenes at UN Headquarters were shot in early March 2004.
-Filming took place on weekends, public holidays or nights so as not to disturb the regular work of the UN, and the set was closed to tourists and UN staff.
+The filming took place on weekends, public holidays, or nights so as not to disturb the regular work of the UN, and the set was closed to tourists and UN staff.

 Ambassadors at the UN had hoped to appear in the film, but actors were asked to play the roles of diplomats.
 Spain's UN Ambassador Inocencio Arias jokingly complained that his "opportunity to have a nomination for the Oscar next year went away because of some stupid regulation."

 Matobo and Ku

 The country "Republic of Matobo" and its corresponding constructed language "Ku" were created for this film.
 The director of the Centre for African Language Learning in Covent Garden, London, England, Said el-Gheithy, was commissioned in January 2004 to create Ku.
-It is based on Bantu languages spoken in Eastern and Southern Africa, and is a cross between Swahili and Shona, with some unique elements.
+It is based on Bantu languages spoken in Eastern and Southern Africa and is a cross between Swahili and Shona, with some unique elements.

 In Ku, the film's tagline "The truth requires no translation" is "Angota ho ne njumata".